Article By Eden Motor Group

 Car Warning Lights Explained - What does the DPF Warning light mean?

-One of the many advantages of a modern vehicle is that is electronics are constantly monitoring how everything is working.
-The car’s computer will be able to flag up any potential issues before they become a bigger problem, saving you money and a potential breakdown.
-The car will let you know if something is wrong by illuminating a light on the dashboard, sometimes accompanied by a message on an information screen.
+One of the many advantages of modern vehicles is their electronic system that constantly monitor vehicle performance.
+These onboard computer could flag up any potential issues before they become a bigger problem, saving you money before a costly repair or breakdown.
+When something isn't functioning correctly, your car computer would alert you by showing a warning light on the dashboard, sometimes accompanied by a message on the information display.

-A common warning light you may see if you drive a diesel vehicle is for the Diesel Particulate Filter, known as a DPF for short.
-These devices have been fitted for more than 20 years, especially to larger vehicles such as vans and SUVs.
+If you are driving a diesel vehicle, one common warning light you may encounter could be related to the Diesel Particulate Filter, also known as DPF.
+DPFs have been fitted in diesel vehicles for over 20 years, particularly in larger vehicles such as vans and SUVs.

-The warning light will look different according to the vehicle you are driving, but it will usually look like an exhaust pipe with dots or circles inside a box.
-If you are not sure what to look for, the experts at Eden will of course be happy to show you.
+The DPF warning light could look slightly different in vehicles depending on the make and model you drive.
+Typically, it resembles an exhaust pipe with dots or circles inside a box.
+If you are unsure what to look for, our experts at Eden are always available to assist.

 Why does my DPF get blocked?